Tigerair Taiwan: History

 Taiwan was the last major market in Asia to not have a low-cost carrier (LCC).
-In early 2013, China Airlines and Transasia Airways became the first Taiwanese carriers to express interest in forming an LCC.
+In early 2013, China Airlines and TransAsia Airways became the first Taiwanese carriers to express interest in forming an LCC.
 The further reduction in entry barriers by the Civil Aeronautics Administration made it favorable for the creation of LCCs.

 In October 2013, China Airlines chairman Sun Hung-Hsiang announced that the airline was in talks with a foreign LCC to start an LCC based in Taiwan.
 The partnership was made public in December 2013 when China Airlines created a new joint venture with Singaporean low-cost carrier Tigerair to establish Tigerair Taiwan.
 As part of the deal, China Airlines would hold a 90 percent share in the new carrier with Tiger Airways Holdings owning the other 10 percent.
 In March 2014, China Airlines subsidiary Mandarin Airlines took over 10% of its parent company's share in Tigerair Taiwan.

 In September 2014, Tigerair Taiwan received an Air Operator's Certificate from the Civil Aeronautics Administration.
 The airline then commenced operations on 26 September 2014, with the first flight being from Taoyuan International Airport to Changi Airport.

+In 2017, China Airlines acquired the 10% shares held by Budget Aviation Holdings after Tigerair Singapore merged with Scoot.

+In 2021, China Airlines fully acquired global ownership of the Tigerair brand.